nltk/nltk_book/en/app-issues.rst

 * It is difficult for readers to know which exercises at the end of the chapter correspond to which sections of the chapter.

-* The diagrams of the book need to be set in grayscale and high-resolution, for the hardcopy version.

 * NLTK provides a sophisticated framework for working with corpora; perhaps there should be an appendix which explains how this works and how to write new corpus readers.

-* The phrase that appears as a subtitle is actually intended to appear as the by-line on the top of the front cover
+* The phrase that appears as the book's subtitle is actually intended to appear as the by-line on the top of the front cover, following the pattern of other books in the Animal Series.

 -------------------------------------
 Chapter-Specific Issues and Questions
 -------------------------------------

+* ch02: the learning curve of ch01 was quite shallow, but it gets much steeper in ch02; is there a way to make it easier for new programmers?

 * ch06: the structure of this chapter is still in flux; suggestions for improving the structure and prioritizing the content welcomed